Taxis of Australia: New South Wales

 New South Wales is served by around 6,000 taxis, and the industry employs over 22,700 taxi drivers, the largest number of taxis and drivers in Australia.

 In general, individual taxis are owned by small-scale operators who pay membership fees to regional or citywide radio communication networks.
 These networks provide branding as well as telephone and internet booking services to operators and drivers.

+Baycoast cabs Toyota HiAce commuter in Batemans Bay, New South Wales.

+Southern Highlands Toyota Camry in country New South Wales.

 Fares are set by the Independent Pricing and Regulatory Tribunal of New South Wales (IPART).
 Other aspects of the industry are regulated by the Transport for NSW.
 The industry plays a self-regulating role through the New South Wales Taxi Council.

 Vehicle operators are represented by the New South Wales Taxi Industry Association and, in country New South Wales, by the New South Wales Country Operators Association.
 Drivers are represented by the New South Wales Taxi Drivers Association.
 The New South Wales Transport Workers Union purports to represent taxi drivers.
 Most regional centers have a local taxi network.